AnujSinghML/SEGWISE-backend/README.md

 ## Setting Up Webhook Subscriptions

-### Create a new subscription with event filtering
+### Create a new subscription with event filtering and send your own secret key (used in payload verification)

 ```bash
 curl -X POST "http://localhost:8000/subscriptions/" \